Turbot Admin Best Practice

-As a part of workspace creation, Turbot will provision a local administrator.
-Turbot recommends that at minimum the password to this user is changed.
-It is also recommended that at least one "break glass" administrator is created in the local Turbot directory in case of issues with a directory connected to a 3rd party authentication method (such SAML).
+As a part of workspace creation, Guardrails will provision a local administrator.
+Guardrails recommends that at minimum the password to this user is changed.
+It is also recommended that at least one "break glass" administrator is created in the Guardrails local directory in case of issues with a directory connected to a 3rd party authentication method (such SAML).

 Changing admin@turbot.io User Password